DaniCostea/DaniCostea/README.md

 - 👋 Hi, I’m @DaniCostea
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in both manual and automation QA, as well as Web Development
-- 🌱 I’m currently learning Front-End
+- 🌱 I’m currently learning automation QA
 - 📫 How to reach me:  costea.dani97@gmail.com

 <!---